 Insurance fraud is a crime.
 And it costs all of us.

 Any act committed with the intent of fraudulently receiving payment from an insurance company is considered insurance fraud.
-Misrepresentation of facts when applying for insurance is also considered insurance fraud.
+Misrepresentation or omission of material facts when applying for insurance is also considered insurance fraud.

 Insurance fraud occurs with every type of insurance - including auto insurance, homeowners insurance, and renters insurance.
 And it's more than just reporting something that did not occur -- it is exaggerating the consequences of what did, or even going so far as to stage an incident in order to collect payment illegally.

 In the case of auto insurance fraud, staging an accident, an injury or exaggerating the financial consequences are all examples of the crime of insurance fraud.
-Misrepresentation of facts when applying for auto insurance is also considered auto insurance fraud.
+Misrepresentation or omission of material facts when applying for auto insurance is also considered auto insurance fraud.

 In the case of home insurance, fraud occurs when a burglary is staged, or if loss or damage to covered items is reported and that loss never occurred.
 It is an example of insurance fraud that occurs with homeowners insurance, renters insurance and condo insurance.